Two Epidemics Colliding: Addiction and COVID-19

 Our challenge going forward is to take what we’ve learned in creating the real time data and mapping capabilities that New York state has instituted to flatten the curve and apply this sense of urgency and immediacy in response to the addiction epidemic.

 The time to increase resources and access to early prevention for youth, families, and communities is now.
-It is time to continue to increase access to treatment, eliminating any remaining access barriers and increase access to supportive recovery peer or addiction treatment services.
+It is time to continue to increase access to treatment, eliminating any remaining access barriers and increase access to supportive recovery peer services.

 There is hope if we are, as a community, committed to responding to the pandemic by practicing social distancing and wearing a mask.
-There is also hope if we are willing to ensure that those struggling with addiction can receive the support they need, from prevention to treatment to recovery services from a Drug Addiction Recovery Information Center.
+There is also hope if we are willing to ensure that those struggling with addiction can receive the support they need, from prevention to treatment to recovery services.

 To learn more, to request a presentation, or to download NCADD-RA’s Directories of Services for Prevention, Treatment, Recovery, Medication Assisted Treatment, and access many other addiction support resources, visit NCADD-RA’s website at www.ncadd-ra.org or follow the NCADD-RA on Facebook at www.facebook.com/NCADDRA.